Diptonil/raging-coffee/src/main/java/com/ragingcoffee/spring/first/README.md

 1. `@RestController`: Tells the compiler that the marked class is a controller with some logic accessible by a defined URL.
 1. `@RequestMapping()`: Tells the compiler that upon recieving a request earmarked for an URL whose path is specified in the arguments, the contents of the marked method must be executed (the method may be named anything sensible).
 1.

-## The Four Packages

-We create 4 packages right at the beginning before beginning development.
-This is in the same directory where we have `FirstApplication.java` located.
-The packages are:
-- `api`:
-- `dao`:
-- `model`: This is used for database model definitions.
-We shall store the database tables here.
-A single class for a single table is the norm if we are going for a relational data model.
-- `service`:
-- `controller`: